clarin-eric/LRS-Hackathon/README.md

 * The URL where the tool lives
 * The parameter names the switchboard should use to invoke the tool

 It is stored as a nested JSON structure.
-More information during the hackathlon, or via the [LRS homepage](http://weblicht.sfs.uni-tuebingen.de/clrs) under _Developer_, or have a look at this [example](samples/lrs-metadata/lrs-metadata.json).
+More information during the hackathon, or via the [LRS homepage](http://weblicht.sfs.uni-tuebingen.de/clrs) under _Developer_, or have a look at this [example](samples/lrs-metadata/lrs-metadata.json).